BC-Idaho News Coverage Advisory

 Here’s a look at how AP’s general news coverage is shaping up today in Idaho.
 Questions about today’s coverage plans are welcome and should be directed to the Boise bureau at (208) 343-1894.

-BOISE, Idaho — The Legislature’s budget-setting committee on Monday approved about a 6 percent increase to $2.2 billion for public schools in grades kindergarten through 12th grade.
-The Joint Finance-Appropriations Committee voted unanimously on a series of school budgets for fiscal year 2020 that would need to clear the House and Senate before they can be approved by the governor.
-The budget for public schools is about half of all state spending.
+BOISE, Idaho — The Legislature’s budget-setting committee has approved about a 6 percent increase to $2.2 billion for public schools in grades kindergarten through 12th grade.
+The Joint Finance-Appropriations Committee on Monday voted unanimously for the budget for fiscal year 2020 that must next clear the House and Senate, and be approved by the governor.
 By Keith Ridler.
-SENT: 450 words.
+SENT: 140 words.
+Will be updated.

 BOISE, Idaho — Legislation to keep operating a state board that pays a federal agency to kill wolves that attack livestock and elk is on its way to Gov. Brad Little after a House vote Monday.
 The House voted 51-19 to repeal a section of Idaho law that would end the five-year-run of the Idaho Wolf Depredation Control Board in the summer of 2020.
 The legislation requested by the board already passed the Senate.
 By Keith Ridler.
 SENT: 550 words.